bndtools/bnd.manual/_source/_chapters/150-build.md

 title: Build
 layout: default
 ---
+This chapter lays out the rules of the file system for bnd projects.
+It discusses the workspace layout and the projects layout as well as the properties.

+## Workspace
+A Workspace is a single directory with all its sub-directories and their files, similar to a git workspace.
+The core idea of the workspace is that it is easy to move around, that is, it allows the use of relative file names.
+It also prevents a lot of potential problems that occur when you allow projects to be anywhere on the file system.
+KISS!

+Workspaces should be named according to the bundle symbolic names of its projects.
+Using such a naming strategy will simplify finding the correct namespace given a bundle symbolic name.

+A bndlib workspace is a _valid_ workspace when it contains a `cnf` file.
+If this is a text file, its content is read and interpreted as a path to the `cnf` directory (which can again be a path to a cnf directory, ad infinitum).
+The retrieved path is retrieved and trimmed after which it is resolved relative to its parent directory.

+However, the advised model is to use a directory with a `cnf/build.bnd` file.
+The purpose of the `cnf` directory is to provide a place for shared information.
+Though this includes bndlib setup information, it also can be used to define for example shared licensing, copyright, and vendor headers for your organization.

+The `cnf` directory can have an `ext` directory, this directory contains any extensions to bnd.

+To cache some intermediate files, bndlib will create a `cnf/cache/` directory, this file should not be under source control.
+E.g. in Git it should be defined in the `.gitignore` file.

+The root of the workspace is generally used to hold other files.
+For example the `.git` directory for Git, or gradle and ant files for continuous integration.
+However, designers that add functionality to the workspace shoudl strive to minimize the clutter in the root.
+For example, the bnd gradle support adds a few files to the root but these link to a `cnf/gradle` directory for their actual content.

+Other directories in the workspace represent _projects_.
+The name of the project is the bundle symbolic name of the bundle that it produces (or the prefix of the bundle symbolic name when it produces multiple bundles).

+Overall, this gives us the following layout for a workspace:

+	com.acme.prime/                     workspace
+	  cnf/                              configuration/setup
+	    ext/                            extensions
+          maven.bnd                     maven setup extension
+        build.bnd                       organization setup
+        plugins/                        directory for plugins
+        cache/                          bnd cache directory, should not be saved in an scm com.acme.prime.speaker/           project directory

+### Workspace Properties

+Properties are used for headers, macros, and instructions in bndlib, they are quite fundamental.
+To simplify maintenance, bndlib provides an elaborate mechanism to provide these properties from different places and _inherit_ them.
+The workspace resides at the top of this inheritance chain (ok, after the built-in defaults).

+When a workspace is created, it will first read in the properties in the `.bnd` files in the `cnf/ext` directory.
+These are called the _extension files_ since they in general setup plugins and other extensions.
+The order in which they are read is the lexical sorting order of their file names.

+### Extension Files

+Extension files allow you to separate configuration concerns.
+Its primary purpose is to allow third party extensions.
+These extensions can then put their properties in one place.
+The contents of these files should therefore not be touched so that a new version can override them.
+Each extension file is read as a bnd file, this means that full power of bndlib is available.
+The bnd command line tool has facilities to add and remove files from this directory.

+For example, the Maven plugin that is built-in to bndlib has an extension file called maven.bnd which looks as follows:

+	#
+	# Plugin maven setup
+	#
+	-plugin.maven = aQute.bnd.plugin.maven.MavenPlugin

+	#
+	# Change disk layout to fit maven
+	#

+	-outputmask = ${@bsn}-${version;===S;${@version}}.jar
+	src=src/main/java
+	bin=target/classes
+	testsrc=src/test/java
+	testbin=target/test-classes
+	target-dir=target

+We will not explain this plugin here

+After reading the extension files, bndlib reads the `cnf/build.bnd` file, this file is supposed to hold the organization specific properties.
+Out of the box, this file comes empty, ready to be filled by you.

+### Workspace Plugins

+A _plugin_ is a piece of code that runs inside bnd.
+The workspace provides a number of standard built-in plugins like an Executor, a Randum number generator, itself, etc. Additional plugins can be added with the `-plugin.*` instructions.

 ## Project Properties
 There are a number of built in properties that are set by bnd: